itisman/Notes/VIM Tricks.md

 ####  How to search from cross file
 ----
-> 'lcd' : show current directory.
+> ':pwd' : show current directory.
+> ':cd %:h' : replaced by the head of the path to the current file.

 ----
 > `:vimgrep /\CGaopeng/gj *.* : Search from current directory and find from all files.
 Search keyword is 'Gaopeng' and Case sensitive.
 > `:vimgrep /\CGaopeng/gj *.html : Search from current directory and find from all the .html file.
 Search keyword is 'Gaopeng' and Case sensitive.